Emmochka/ERLatin102/translation2.md

 > Feminine accusative singular perfect passive. urn:cite2:hmt:ls.markdown:n48489

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

-Ablative plural, and it is ablative because it is the ablative of instrument.
+> Ablative plural, and it is ablative because it is the ablative of instrument.

 5. Identify the form of moriens.

-Participle, masculine nominative sngular present active.
+> Participle, masculine nominative sngular present active.

 6. Identify felle.
 Why does Hyginus use this case?

+> Ablative, and it is because the arrows had been dipped *in* bile.

 7. Identify the form of tinctas.

+> Participle, feminine plural nominative perfect passive.

 8. Identify the form of exceptum.

+> Participle, neuter singular nominative perfect passive.

 9. William Faulkner’s novel *As I lay dying* takes its title from an English translation of a single word in Odyssey 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner’s title into Latin.

+> Mortuus, moriens.